himanshub16/21Lane/README.md

 ## Are there any requirements ?
 No. The application is built to click and run.

-## I cannot access my system using IP address.
+## I cannot access my system using IP address!
-Your computer should be accessible by your IP address.
-This is a problem when you are behind a router, proxy, wifi etc.
+Your computer should be accessible by your IP address.<br> This is a problem when you are behind a router, proxy, wifi etc.<br>
-For systems on same network & behind proxy, make sure `localhost` is not using proxy settings.
+For systems on same network & behind proxy, make sure `localhost` is not using proxy settings.<br>
 There are some geeky methods like port forwarding, you can go for.

 ## What if I don't want to share to other peers ?
 Any use in that case ?